Skip to main contentSkip to content

 How California stacks up

 At $2,050 per year for full coverage, California drivers pay 15% more than the national average of $1,789.
+That makes it the 7th most expensive state across 50 states + D.C. in our 2026 ranking.
 Prop 103 prohibits credit-based insurance pricing — clean record matters more here.

 Premiums vary widely within California based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.